 What Causes Hunger Pangs When Pregnant?

-- Your baby’s growth: The second and third trimesters of your pregnancy are a time of great growth for your baby.
+- Your baby’s growth: The second and third trimesters of your pregnancy are a time of significant growth for your baby.
 Your baby will need you to consume many calories to help with that growth, and if you aren’t eating enough, you may experience hunger pangs.

 - Spicy food: Spicy foods can cause heartburn and indigestion, but they can also irritate your stomach lining.

-- Poor chewing: If you aren’t chewing your food enough it could lead to indigestion and cause stomach pains.
-If you spend a little extra time chewing your food, it can also help you feel full longer!
+- Poor chewing: If you aren’t chewing your food enough, it could lead to indigestion and cause stomach pains.
+If you spend a little extra time chewing your food, it can also help you feel full longer.

 How to Combat Hunger Pangs

 - Carry snacks: You always want to make sure you have some healthy options at your disposal.
+It’s wise to keep snacks like granola bars, trail mix, and dried dates in your purse.

 When Does Your Appetite Increase?